alekratz/spark-signal/README.md

 GPL v3

 # Acknowledgements
 Thanks to Dr. Andy Greensted for the Java WavFile library.
-His website is http://www.labbookpages.co.uk, you should give it a look-see.
+His website is http://www.labbookpages.co.uk, and it contains other useful software snippets that he's accumulated and put together over the years.